 What is QLED?

-It's a bit of an enigma, to put it lightly.
-Literally QLED means – or we suppose it means – quantum dot light-emitting diode (QLED, not to be confused with OLED TVs), but this Samsung-baked concept is basically just the latest set of enhancements to the same quantum dot technology that the company has been working on for the past few years.
+QLED is, for the most part, a Samsung concept that's basically the latest set of enhancements to the same quantum dot technology that the company has been working on for the past few years.

-Technically speaking, Samsung's QLED TVs are not QLED at all, well, at least in the way that we understand the term.
-A 'proper' quantum light-emitting diode element emits its own light – the clue is in the name – whereas Samsung's latest TVs use a separate LCD backlight (and an edge-lit backlight, at that) just like any other LED-LCD TV.
-So where the QLED moniker comes from, we're not sure.
+To get technical – and add some confusion – Samsung's range of QLED TVs are not QLED at all.
+Well, at least not in the way that we understand the term.
+A 'proper' quantum light-emitting diode element emits its own light – the clue is in the name.

 How does a QLED TV work?

-So what is a quantum dot filter exactly?
-It’s a film of tiny crystal semi-conductor particles that can be precisely controlled for their colour output, which replace the red, green and blue colour filters that old TVs used.
+All QLED TVs have a quantum dot filter.
+This is a film of tiny crystal semi-conductor particles that can be precisely controlled for their color output.
+They replace the red, green and blue color filters that are usually used in old TVs.

-While the advances in brightness are intriguing, Samsung claims that the new QLED TVs have a newly designed pixel panel structure to allow better off-axis viewing.
+New advances in pixel panel structure also means that 2019 models and later are far better for off-axis viewing.
 For a living room environment, that could be QLED's big selling point.

 Perhaps a more important comparison is QLED vs OLED.
 The latter uses pixels that emit their own light, but OLED displays are manufactured only by Samsung's arch-rival LG, and now used by Sony, Philips and Panasonic, too.